obsidian-tasks-group/obsidian-tasks/docs/Queries/Combining Filters.md

 > [!released]
 >
 > - Introduced in Tasks 1.9.0.
-> - Major improvements in Tasks X.Y.Z: for details, see [[#Appendix Changes to Boolean filters in Tasks X.Y.Z]].
+> - Major improvements in Tasks 7.0.0: for details, see [[#Appendix Changes to Boolean filters in Tasks 7.0.0]].

 The [[Filters|individual filters]] provided by Tasks can be combined together in powerful ways, by: